You are here

 The New Ready Georgia App Helps Before and During Emergencies

-At the Georgia Emergency Management & Homeland Security Agency (GEMHSA), we've been hard at work on an improved version of the Ready Georgia mobile app for several months, and we are glad to announce that it is now available on iTunes and Google Play.
+At the Georgia Emergency Management Agency/Homeland Security (GEMA/HS), we've been hard at work on an improved version of the Ready Georgia mobile app for several months, and we are glad to announce that it is now available on iTunes and Google Play.

 The app, which originally launched in 2011, has been successful at helping Georgia residents get prepared for emergencies — so much so that it has become a model for dozens of other states.

 For the latest version of the app, our goal was to not only help you prepare before emergencies, but to give you better resources during emergencies as well.
 With that in mind, we made several significant improvements: